-- 1. Permittees shall sample their stormwater discharges as specified in Condition S4 and as specified in Table 2. - 2.
-Additional sampling and/or requirements apply to specific industrial categories (S5.B), and facilities subject to effluent limitation guidelines (S5.C), and certain discharges to impaired waters (S6). - 3.
+1. Permittees shall sample their stormwater discharges as specified in Condition S4 and as specified in Table 2.

+Additional requirements apply to specific industrial categories (S5.B), facilities subject to effluent limitation guidelines (S5.C), and certain discharges to impaired waterbodies (S6).
 If a Permittee's discharge exceeds a benchmark listed in Table 2, the Permittee shall take the actions specified in Condition S8.
-Permittees sampling more than once per quarter shall average the sample results for each parameter (except pH and "visible oil sheen") and compare the average value to the benchmark to determine if the discharge has exceeded a benchmark value.
-However, if Permittees collect more than one sample during a 24-hour period, they must first calculate the daily average of the individual grab sample results collected during that 24-hour period; then use the daily average to calculate a quarterly average.